pingcap/tidb/docs/design/2024-10-11-put-and-verify-transactions-for-external-storages.md

 But external storage locking isn't trivial.
 Simply putting a lock file isn't safe enough: because after checking there isn't such a lock file, another one may write it immediately.
 Object locks provide stronger consistency, but also require extra configuration and permissions.

-This proposal will propose a new procedure for locking / unlocking, which is safe in all object storages that have a strong consistency guarantee over its PUT, GET and LIST API.
-This guarantee have been promised in:
+This proposal will propose a new procedure for locking / unlocking, which is safe in all object storages that have a *strong consistency* guarantee over its PUT, GET and LIST API.
+This has been promised in:

 - S3: https://aws.amazon.com/cn/s3/consistency/
 - Google Cloud Storage: https://cloud.google.com/storage/docs/consistency#strongly_consistent_operations